Compliance, communications, and compensation: DOJ’s ECCP follows the rhythm of regulatory action

 The ECCP amendments certainly aren’t the first updates to existing regulatory rules, and they very likely won’t be the last.
 Prior changes to guidelines like the Marketing Rule signify the push to keep pace with technological innovation as it redefines business approaches, and subsequent changes to regulations like SEC Rule 17a-4 and 18a-6 continue the discussion on electronic recordkeeping as it relates to critical data like communications.

-Industry regulators like the Commodities and Future Trading Commission (CFTC) have continued to promote the link between culture and credibility.
+Regulators such as the Commodities and Future Trading Commission (CFTC) have continued to promote the link between culture and credibility.
 Recent speeches on the “zero-tolerance” view towards non-compliant culture go to show that it is only the beginning of enhanced regulatory scrutiny – and non-compliance means strict consequences.

 As outlined in the ECCP amendments, it’s become essential to monitor business communications through all avenues, such as with personal devices.
 Perhaps controversially, this requires that employees make clear distinctions between professional and private conversations, and is an element that policies must reflect.